 A farm area is when real estate agents focus their marketing efforts on a specific geographic area or demographic.
 There are many benefits to working a farm area as opposed to working in multiple areas.

 First and foremost, both buyers and sellers value local market knowledge over almost everything else.
 In order to become a local expert, you need to find a farm area you’re comfortable working in.
-To learn more about choosing the right farm area, check out our in-depth guide here.
+To learn more about choosing the right farm area, check out our in-depth guide to real estate farming.

 Maintaining and Renewing Your Real Estate License